catseye/SixtyPical/README.markdown

 ### And at some point...

+*   Compare word (constant or memory location) with memory location or pointer.
+(Maybe?)
 *   `copy x, [ptr] + y`
 *   Maybe even `copy [ptra] + y, [ptrb] + y`, which can be compiled to indirect LDA then indirect STA!
 *   Check that the buffer being read or written to through pointer, appears in approporiate inputs or outputs set.